 Content Strategy That Works

 Quality content costs money.
-In an effort to protect the bottom line, too many small businesses apply a do it yourself mindset to their marketing efforts.
+In an effort to protect the bottom line, too many small businesses apply a do-it-yourself mindset to their marketing efforts.
 The typical result: an inexperienced employee producing sub-par content that at best attracts no potential customers.
-At worst it can turn them away.
+At worst it can turn away otherwise ripe prospects.
 Instead of spending money on quality content from an experienced writer, these businesses run in place or move backwards.

 Which seems more cost-efficient?